dsvalerian/emulator-chip8/README.md

 - 16 input keys

 ## Disassembler
 The CHIP-8 disassembler is a small utility meant to take a binary CHIP-8 ROM file as input and print out the corresponding CHIP-8 assembly language of the file.
 The disassembled code is very basic and is less human-readable than written assembly (no functions, comments, etc).
+Not all operations are implemented yet, so there will be blank lines in the output.

 ### Compiling
 There is a Makefile included with the project that assumes use of `gcc` on Windows.
 For Unix compatibility: